actions/actions-runner-controller/README.md

       enterprise: your-enterprise-name
 ```

-A key limitation of enteprise runners is they do **NOT** support autoscaling like the other types.
+A key limitation of enterprise runners is they do **NOT** support autoscaling like the other types.
 You are limited to a static count as defined by the `replicas` attribute.

 #### Autoscaling